Thanks Ottawa for voting Canadian Canine as your #1 Choice for

 Wespecialize in dog aggression.

 Click Here and have a look at what we can do.

-Our trainers don't just train dogs.
-They teach dog owners how to understand their dog’s behaviour and how to develop a positive relationship between the owner and their dog based in mutual trust and respect.
+At Canadian Canine, we don't just train dogs.
+We teach dog owners how to understand their dog’s behaviour and how to develop a positive relationship between the owner and their dog based in mutual trust and respect.
 When we say "We can train ANY DOG" we really mean any dog.
 Our training techniques work with all dogs.
 The reason for this is simple.
 We do a thorough evaluation with every dog we work with to determine the cause of the behaviour then we can recommend the best way to correct the unwanted behaviour at the source.
 Anything less is just treating the symptoms.

 The purpose of the evaluation is for us to determine the cause of your dog's behaviour so we can make recommendations on what needs to be done to help you meet your training goals.
 Because every dog is different, their problems and causes for problems will vary, and so will the treatment depending on the nature of the dog's behaviour.

 This process is quite simple.
-First click on the Free Training Evaluation, select a trainer and submit the information required.
-A professional trainer will review the information to get a good idea of your case.
+First click on the Free Training Evaluation, then complete the form with the information required and submit the form.
 You will then be contacted to answer any questions you may have, and to make an appointment to see the trainer so we can meet with you and your have a look at your dog.